-- Promulgation of policy: Organisations should promulgate the policy to all relevant persons of the organisation on a regular basis.
-The sexual harassment policy should be distributed and explained to all new and existing members of the management, employees, coaches, athletes, entourage members, sport managers, medical and therapeutic practitioners, , contract service providers, etc. - Accessible information: The policy should be uploaded to the organisation intranet and website (for contract service providers and external parties who may not have access to the intranet) so that all persons can have access to the policy at any time.
+• Promulgation of policy: Agencies should promulgate the policy to all relevant persons of the agency on a regular basis.
+The anti-sexual harassment policy should be distributed and explained to all new and existing members of the management, employees, members, volunteers, contract service providers, etc.

+- Accessible information: The policy should be uploaded to the agency intranet and / or internet websites (for contract service providers and external parties who may not have access to the intranet) so that all persons can have access to the policy at any time.
 Notices should also be prominently posted to inform all relevant persons of the policy, the way to get a copy of it, and the channels to lodge a complaint.
-All service providers and external parties should know that the organisation has zero-tolerance of any sexual harassment acts and should be provided with the relevant information.

-- Regular review: Setting a specific review period for the policy and measures is preferred to generally saying "regular" reviews would be conducted.
+All service providers and external parties should know that the agency has zero-tolerance of any sexual harassment acts and should be provided with the relevant information. - Regular review: Setting a specific review period for the policy and measures is preferred to generally saying "regular" reviews would be conducted.
 On top of the regular reviews, review the policy and measures after the investigation of a complaint is completed to see if any revisions are needed to effectively prevent sexual harassment.
-After investigation, also look at the workplace to understand if there are any unwritten ways in which the office operates which may breed a culture of sexually hostile environment, and makes changes to avoid potential problems occur. - Regular training: Set specific targets (such as number of people and / or regular period of time) for circulating the policy, providing training and education programmes on gender equality, respecting others and enhancing awareness on the prevention of sexual harassment for management, employees, coaches, athletes and members, and also arranging relevant persons to receive training on how to handle sexual harassment complaints. - Elimination of offensive articles or information: The organization should make sure all articles that may possibly lead to sexual harassment are cleared and should prevent any improper use of technology and social media in the organisation, in order to prevent sexual harassment. - Designated persons to implement the measures: Employees of particular positions in the organisation are designated to implement specific measures for the prevention of sexual harassment.
-A clear lineation of responsibility can ensure proper implementation of the policy. - The Sexual Conviction Record Check mechanism: The sports organisation should require all prospective employees and prospective coaches, regardless of the gender, who will engage in work relating to minors and / or mentally incapacitated persons to apply for the Sexual Conviction Record Check (SCRC) to make sure they do not have any criminal conviction records in the specified list of sexual offences.
+After investigation, also look at the workplace to understand if there are any unwritten ways in which the office operates that may breed a culture of sexually hostile environment, and make changes to avoid potential problems occur. - Regular training: Set specific targets (such as number of people and / or regular period of time) for circulating the policy, providing training and education programmes on gender equality, respecting others and enhancing awareness on the prevention of sexual harassment for management, employees, members and volunteers, and also arranging relevant persons to receive training on how to handle sexual harassment complaints.

+• Elimination of offensive articles or information: The agency should make sure all articles that may possibly lead to sexual harassment are cleared and should prevent any improper use of technology and social media in the agency, in order to prevent sexual harassment.
-The organisation should also require existing employees and coaches who need to renew their contract to apply for the SCRC.
-In case a coach is a self-employed person, if he / she provides services relating to minors and / or mentally incapacitated persons for the organisation, the organisation may require the coach to undergo SCRC.
-If a job applicant comes from an area outside Hong Kong, the organisation may request him / her to provide a certificate of no criminal conviction or other equivalent lawful documentary proof issued by his / her place of residence prior to employment, so as to ascertain that the applicant does not have overseas sexual conviction record.

-• Development of Code of Ethics: Organisations should develop Code of Ethics on sexual harassment for all employees and coaches.
-If there has already been a Code of Ethics in place, the organisation should make sure that factors regarding prevention of sexual harassment are included.
+- Designated persons to implement the measures: Employees of particular positions in the agency are designated to implement specific measures for the prevention of sexual harassment.
+A clear lineation of responsibility can ensure proper implementation of the policy. - The Sexual Conviction Record Check mechanism: The social service • agencies should require all prospective employees, regardless of the gender, who will engage in work relating to minors and / or mentally incapacitated persons to apply for the Sexual Conviction Record Check (SCRC) to make sure they do not have any criminal conviction records in the specified list of sexual offences.
+The agency should also require existing employees (including social workers, counsellors, welfare workers, etc.) who need to renew their contract to apply for the SCRC.
+In case a worker is a self-employed person, if he / she provides services relating to minors and / or mentally incapacitated persons for the agency, the agency may require the worker to undergo SCRC.
+If a job applicant comes from an area outside Hong Kong, the agency may request him / her to provide a certificate of no criminal conviction or other equivalent lawful documentary proof issued by his / her place of residence prior to employment, so as to ascertain that the applicant does not have overseas sexual conviction record. - Development of Code of Ethics: Agencies should develop Code of Ethics on sexual harassment for all employees and workers.
+If there has already been a Code of Ethics in place, the agency should make sure that factors regarding prevention of sexual harassment are included.